elomasney/Spill-the-Beau-Tea/README.md

 The CRUD functionality for this website works as follows:

 #### **Users Can:**
+- Create an account
 - Add a Review
 - Edit their own Reviews
 - Delete their own Reviews
 - View all Reviews
+- View all their content on their profile
 - Add a Product to their Favourites
 - Delete a Product from their Favourites
 - Add user feedback